guardian/mobile-save-for-later/README.md

 Quite often userhelp will send queries that require looking up a users' record in dynamo.
 Usually, you'll want to either check that they have saved articles in the database or perhaps check how many they have

 To query the save for later data you'll need to get a users' userId.
-You can use the [user admin](https://useradmin.gutools.co.uk/) tool to do this.
-You may need to ask the identity team to grant you permission to login.
+You can use the User admin tool to do this.
+Ask the identity team to grant you permission to login and the url.
 You will then be able to get a user id from an email address.

 Once you have a userId, you can query the `mobile-save-for-later-PROD-articles` table in [Dynamo](https://eu-west-1.console.aws.amazon.com/dynamodb/home?region=eu-west-1#) and determine whether or not a user has any articles saved